jacksonianrtaylor/movie_rec_proj/README.md

-Regarding cell 8 of the notebook where features are combined into the final model:
+### Final Model/Cell 8

 After features (1, 2, and 3) for the test and train users are collected in cell 7, then they are used to build a model.

 It is important to note that each feature can function as a predictor to the target movies rating on their own.
 The purpose of the model (loosley speaking) is how much weight to give to each feature for the optimal prediction.

 Using more than one predictor can fill in the short comings of a single model.

 From testing it was shown that the best combination of features are feature_1 and feature_3.
 Question: Isn't it optimal to use all three features??
 Answer: NO. Since feature 1 and feature 2 are so similair in nature, using both, only seems to complicate the optimization algorithm.
 This conclusion was gathered when acknowledging the decrease in performance when tested.

 This logic doesn't follow for the combination of feature_1 and feature_3, since they are completley different angles of prediciton.

 This is also the best combiabtion of features since Feature_1 is more predicting than feature_2 and the combination of them... produce worse results.

 Feature_1 being a stronger feature than feature 2 is a suprising hearistic.

 This could mean that movies that have similair word counts in the metadata don't necessarily mean that the user will rate them similairly... and perhaps the opposite behavior is more common.

 There could be other combinations of text sources or more explicit categories and datatypes besides text that could replace feature_2... and make up the shortcomings of the predictor.